Table of Contents

 Famous Jazzmaster Players

-While not a huge hit in jazz, artists like Elvis Costello and J Mascis found its tonal variety well-suited for rock and indie.
+While not a massive hit in jazz, artists like Elvis Costello and J Mascis found its tonal variety well-suited for rock and indie.

 The Rickenbacker